Skip to main content

 Mr Amir Alizadeh Mr Amir Alizadeh Amir Alizadeh is a doctoral researcher at Brunel Centre for Advanced Solidification Technology (BCAST) under Prof Hamid Assadi's supervision in Physics-informed Neural Networks (PINN).
 His work is part of the Materials Made Smarter Research Centre (MMSRC).
 He received his MS in communications engineering from the Ferdowsi University of Mashhad, Mashhad, Iran in 2021 and his BS in electronics engineering from Guilan University, Rasht, Iran in 2018.
 Machine Learning, Physics-Informed Neural Networks, Materials Technology, Aluminium Processing, Data-Driven Modelling

-Mr Radim Asil Mr Radim Asil Radim graduated from Brunel University London in 2020 with a BEng (First Class Honours) in Civil Engineering.
-He went on to study Structural Engineering at Brunel University London where he graduated with an MSc (With Merit) in 2021.
-Following his dissertation during his MSc studies which involved the modelling of steel beams under fire conditions, he decided to pursue a PhD in metallurgy with Brunel Centre for Advanced Solidification Technology (BCAST) at Brunel University London.
+Mr Radim Asil Mr Radim Asil Radim is a Doctoral Researcher at the Brunel Centre for Advanced Solidification Technology (BCAST) at Brunel University London.
+His research topic is about controlling iron-containing phases within 6xxx series aluminium alloys with the aim of increasing the use of scrap aluminium, thus reducing the need on mining activities which will help reduce carbon dioxide emissions.
 His industrial case (ICASE) PhD is titled, "Synergetic effect of surface-active metallic additions on structure modification in aluminium alloys".
 His principal supervisor is Professor Dmitry Eskin.
 The project is funded by both EPSRC and Constellium.
 Aluminium alloys Solidification Free-machining alloys Material characterisation

 Mr Sadegh Jalalian Mr Sadegh Jalalian Sadegh is currently pursuing a doctoral degree in research focused on the rationalisation of steel grades and specifications using Machine Learning techniques.
 He graduated in MSc Data Science from University of Salford in UK with distinction.
 He also worked about four years as a Data Scientist and Machine Learning Engineer in industry in the UK (at VisitBritain) and Turkey (at Altin Cuzdan and Getir).
 Sadegh's primary areas of expertise include Machine Learning, Deep Learning, and Artificial Intelligence.
 He excels in the design and implementation of recommendation system engines, as well as conducting in-depth time series analysis.
 He is proficient in various analytical and visualising tools such as Python, SQL, SAS, Tableau, storytelling, problem-solving, and extracting meaningful information from the data.
 Big Data Analytics.
 Intelligent Databases.
 Recommendation System Engines.
 Time Series Analysis.
 Natural Language Processing.
 Machine Learning, Deep Neural Network, Generative AI